 Colin (Cole) Dunn

 Prior to going to law school and joining the firm, Cole spent over three years as a technical adviser and patent agent.
-During that time, he assisted in advising clients on patent infringement risk mitigation through freedom to operate analyses involving design guidance and non-infringement/invalidity opinions.
+During that time, he assisted in advising clients on patent infringement risk mitigation through freedom-to-operate analyses involving design guidance and non-infringement/invalidity opinions.
 In addition to supporting patent counseling, Cole helped clients to protect inventions through strategic patent drafting and prosecution—including several appeals to the Patent Trial and Appeal Board.
-His biomedical engineering degree, which included coursework in organic chemistry, software programming, and electrical instrumentation, allowed him to serve clients across a variety of industries.

 - Co-author, “The Internet of Things: Application of Current FRAND Methodologies in Developing Markets,” The New York Law Journal (March 19, 2021)